hdShang/arxiv-daily/docs/cs-CL/2025-09-30/papers/251000177v1-personalized-reasoning-just-in-time-personalization-and-why-llms-fai.md

 ---
 layout: default
-title: Personalized Reasoning: Just-In-Time Personalization and Why LLMs Fail At It
+title: "Personalized Reasoning: Just-In-Time Personalization and Why LLMs Fail At It"
 ---

 # Personalized Reasoning: Just-In-Time Personalization and Why LLMs Fail At It